McCoder007/practice/vocabulary-next/README-STAGING.md

 ## About the Staging Environment

 The staging environment allows you to test changes on GitHub Pages without affecting the production deployment.
-It uses a separate branch (`staging`) and deploys to a different GitHub Pages branch (`gh-pages-staging`).
+It uses a separate branch (`staging`) for development and deploys to a subfolder within the same `gh-pages` branch.

 ## How to Use Staging